-Hawaiian lomi lomi massage is one part of traditional Native Hawaiian medicine.
-The traditional practice of lomilomi is about connecting with spirit.
-The practice includes not only massage but also cleansing, heat, diet, topical herbal therapy, exercise, and ho'oponopono (a practice of forgiveness described in the book Zero Limits).
+Hawaiian lomi lomi massage is one part of traditional Native Hawaiian healing.
+The traditional practice of lomi lomi is about connecting with spirit and includes not only massage but also cleansing, heat, diet, topical herbal therapy, exercise, and ho'oponopono (a practice of forgiveness described in the book Zero Limits).

-First, and foremost, this massage is a spiritual and energetic practice designed to align the body, mind, and spirit.
-The kahuna (experts in) lomilomi believe suppressed emotions, mental disturbances, and/or spiritual disharmony cause physical pain and disease.
+First, and foremost, this massage is a heart-centered spiritual and energetic practice designed to align the body, mind, and spirit.
+The kahuna (experts) in lomi lomi believe suppressed emotions, mental disturbances, and/or spiritual disharmony cause physical pain and disease.
 The focus is to remove energetic congestion from the body, letting the body heal itself.

-In Wise Secrets of Aloha, Kahuna Harry Uhane Jim, a native Hawaiian who trained with Auntie Margaret, states "When we speak of the art of lomilomi here, we are speaking of the sacred shift within you that is inspired by the healing kahuna raising your vibration and all that is around you."
+In Wise Secrets of Aloha, Kahuna Harry Uhane Jim states, "When we speak of the art of lomilomi here, we are speaking of the sacred shift within you that is inspired by the healing kahuna raising your vibration and all that is around you."

-The massage giver says a prayer (pule) before beginning a session with the intention of aligning with divine energy and keeping pure thoughts during the session.
+The giver of the massage says a prayer (pule) before beginning a session.
+The intention is to align with divine energy and keep thoughts pure during the session.
 The goal is to maintain a positive healing energy for the receiver (client).